zilliztech/milvus-migration/Contributing.md

 - Pull a request to implement the MEP.

 If you want to become a contributor of Milvus-migration, submit your pull requests!
 For those just getting started, see `GitHub workflow` below.
 All submissions will be reviewed as quickly as possible.
+There will be a reviewer to review the codes, and an approver to review everything aside the codes.
+If everything is perfect, the reviewer will label /lgtm, and the approver will label /approve.
+Once the 2 labels are on your PR, and all actions pass, your PR will be merged into base branch automatically by our @sre-ci-robot

 ### GitHub workflow